ministryofjustice/opg-data-lpa-codes/docs/expiry_dates.md

 Expiry date is set as ttl field in the terraform, so dynamo will automatically remove these

 ## Does the code handle expired codes gracefully?
 The code for searching dynamo has extra checking to handle the 48 hr period which AWS say may elapse before deletion actually happens.
-Other than that, expired codes simply get deleted so no longet will appear
+Other than that, expired codes simply get deleted so no longer will appear

 ## Changes required for new paper code support
 For Modernise codes the difference we will want to